 - 5 surprising benefits of getting a college degree, California College, San Diego, July 2018, https://www.cc-sd.edu/blog/the-lesser-known-benefits-of-your-college-degree

 What's the benefit of a college degree?
 It's not surprising to know that college graduates can make more money than high school graduates, have higher employability rates and greater chances of getting better jobs.
 But earning a college degree can come with benefits that might surprise you.
 Have you ever asked yourself whether a college degree can make you happier or healthier?
 It just might, according to our research.
 Take a look at these 5 surprising benefits that come with higher education, whether you plan to do that online or on-campus.

 1. Good health

 Those college-level analytical skills aren't just for your resume and future employer.
 You'll use them to solve everyday problems and make rational decisions.
-According to the Institute for Higher Education Policy, college graduates make better decisions when they shop for consumer goods.
-They also save more money, and plan their finances better.
+According to a study by IRAP in 2016, college graduates are better able to apply their learning to real world situations and have an expanded world view.
 College trains you to think independently and rely on reason rather than prejudice.
 These skills serve you well whether you are looking for the best deal on a used car, running your own business or deciding how to spend your free time.

-Your higher post-graduate income won't buy you love or happiness -- but your college education could get you there.
+In conclusion, your higher post-graduate income won't buy you love or happiness — but your college education could get you there.
 The connections you make and knowledge you gain while in college may just help you live happily ever after.